Nanny of the Maroons: Military tactics

-The Windward Maroons' success against a much superior and better armed enemy was a testament to the great skill their leader, Nanny, possessed.
+The Windward Maroons succeeded against a much superior and better armed enemy.
 One of their advantages over the British was their long-range communications capability.
 They pioneered the use of a cow horn called an abeng.
 This horn with a hole drilled in one end was used for long range communications.
 Its signals allowed Maroon lookouts to communicate over great distances, and they were not understood by the British who had no similar communications capability.

 Nanny's troops were masters of camouflage.
 The soldiers were so proficient at disguising their location that the British would circulate tales of trees in the forest becoming alive and cutting one's head off.
 Besides the physical aspects of camouflage the Maroons became experts in slowing their breathing so as not to reveal their presence to someone in their vicinity.
 The maroons also developed ways of creating stealthy fires that were not readily visible.

 The Windward Maroons were innovators in guerrilla warfare.
 They used surprise, the knowledge of the terrain, and cleverly chosen positions in their fight against the British.
 Their village was located in rugged territory with only one way in.
 That one way in was a narrow path that was only wide enough for one person.
 Soldiers trying to attack arrayed in a single file were easily ambushed.
 To heighten the enemy's fear, Nanny's forces never killed all of the attacking forces.
 She would always allow a remnant to live to return to base to relay the story and horror of the encounter.